This article includes the following:

 Hover over the fade slope adjust point at the center of the fade.
 The Fade Slope Editing Tool appears, indicating you can adjust the fade slope.

 Click and drag with the Fade Slope Editing Tool to adjust the fade slope.
 Drag up or down to adjust the slope of the fade to be more or less gradual.
 Drag towards the clip boundary or fade boundary to change how quickly the fade slopes in or out.
-Option+Click on a fade to reset to the original fade.
+Option+Click (macOS) or Alt+Click (Windows) on a fade to reset to the original fade.

-Right-click or Control+Click on a Fade to switch between Equal Power and Equal Gain mode.
+Right-click, Control+Click (macOS), or Alt+Click (Windows) on a fade to switch between Equal Power and Equal Gain mode.

 Tip: Equal Power is a logarithmic fade, where equal gain is a linear fade.
 These options are not critical for fading in and out, because you can easily adjust the fade shape manually.